Getting organized and having a plan when its time to do your taxes can make the job a lot easier.

 People frequently make irrational decisions when it comes to saving, investing and spending money.
 This is especially true at tax time when there are numerous ways we sabotage and deceive ourselves when it comes to what we owe Uncle Sam.

 Tax-time is so daunting that it causes nationwide mass procrastination.
-“Millions of taxpayers request extensions beyond April 15th every year,” says Kathleen Gurney, Ph.D., a recognized financial psychologist who has studied tax-related behaviors.
+“Millions of taxpayers request extensions beyond the filing deadline every year,” says Kathleen Gurney, Ph.D., a recognized financial psychologist who has studied tax-related behaviors.
 Dr. Gurney says there is genuine emotional trauma and turmoil commonly associated with tax season.
 “Surveys indicate that a majority of respondents say the process is too complicated and overwhelming, especially with new tax laws enacted every year.”

 At TurboTax, our goal is to make doing your taxes as simple, fun and stress-free as possible, but we recognize that, in the end, it’s taxes.
 And taxes come with some anxieties.